ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

 We need to update our `OnPriceChangeAsync` resolver to indicate how we want to subscribe to the event stream.
-For this we will swap out the `SubscribeAttribute`.
+For this, we will swap out the `SubscribeAttribute`.

 ```csharp
 [Subscribe(With = nameof(PriceChangeStreamAsync))]
 ```

-The code should now like the following.
+The code should now be like the following.

 ```csharp title="/Types/Assets/SubscribeAttribute.cs"
 using System.Runtime.CompilerServices;